hobo71/wpsso-tweet-a-quote/readme.txt

 Tested Up To: 4.7.3
 Stable Tag: 1.1.6

-WPSSO extension to easily add Twitter-style quoted text &mdash; with a Tweet share link &mdash; in your post and page content.
+WPSSO extension to add CSS Twitter-style quoted text with a Tweet share link to post and page content (uses easily customized CSS).

 == Description ==